Reelfoot Lake State Park

 Reelfoot Lake State Park is a state park in the northwest corner of Tennessee in the United States.
 It encompasses Reelfoot Lake and is situated in Lake and Obion counties.
 The park itself makes up 280 acre, divided into ten sections around the lake.
 A major hunting and fishing preserve, it is part of a much larger wildlife refuge which comprises 25000 acre, 15000 acre of which are water, and harbors almost every kind of shorebird, as well as the golden and American bald eagles.
 Other animals are also diverse and abundant.
 The many species of flowering and non-flowering plants attract botany enthusiasts from all over the country.
-Baldcypress dominates the margins of the lake, but many other trees and shrubs are also present.
+Bald cypress dominates the margins of the lake, but many other trees and shrubs are also present.

+History

+A series of earthquakes in 1811 and 1812 are credited with the creation of Reelfoot Lake.
+These seismic events caused a portion of North West Tennessee to subside and the Mississippi River to flow backward for a short period of time.
+As the water rushed back towards the direction from which it previously came, the forested area adjacent was flooded, creating a new lake.

+Reelfoot Lake State Park was established in 1925 when the state purchased land surrounding the lake for preservation.
+In 1981 The Tennessee Wildlife Resources Agency successfully introduced nesting eagles to the park.

 Activities

-Activities at Reelfoot Lake State Park include boating, fishing, hiking, museum and nature center, picnic facilities, wildlife viewing, and planned programs and events.
+Activities at Reelfoot Lake State Park include boating, fishing, hiking, and wildlife viewing.
+There are picnic facilities, and a museum and nature center.
+Planned programs and events take place in the park.

 Boating

 Reelfoot lake is open to boating throughout the year.
 Boat ramps are located at various points around the lake.
 As Reelfoot Lake contains a partially submerged forest, boaters should use caution at all times.